The following is a brief guide to the common eye conditions that can lead to an eye turn.

 Vision therapy trains the entire nervous system and reflexive behavior, thus resulting in a lasting cure for strabismus and other vision conditions.

-Contact an optometrist who can provide vision therapy to look at the whole visual system and the neurological control of the eyes.
-Vision therapy is most effective when performed in an optometrist’s office, with home-based exercises.
+Contact an optometrist who can provide vision therapy to improve the functioning of the visual system and the neurological control of the eyes.

 Vision Problems from a Brain Injury »